Curiousss/EVA/Phase2/Session9/Readme.md

 target_Q1, target_Q2 = self.critic_target.forward(next_state, next_action)
 ```

-STEP 8
+### STEP 8: Keep the minimum of these two Q-Values.
-Keep the minimum of these two Q-Values. his is not target_Q, we are just being lazy, and want to use the same variable name later on.
+This is not target_Q, we are just being lazy, and want to use the same variable name later on.

 It represents the approximated values of the next state.
 Taking a minimum of the 2 Q-values prevents too optimistic estimates of that value of the state!